ADR Careers in Conflict Resolution: A Guide

 • Independent: To ensure that the ombudsman is not swayed or influenced by the company, they will usually serve as an independent employee with no other duties.
 This helps eliminate the possibility of conflicts.

 • Knowledgeable: The organizational ombudsman will often know the organization from top to bottom.
-They will understand the mission of the organization and how the organization conducts business.
-This will assist the ombudsman in solving issues while also ensuring the company’s integrity remains intact.
+They will understand its mission and how it conducts business.
+This will assist the ombudsman in solving issues while ensuring the company’s integrity remains intact.

-• Ethical: Organizational ombudsmen are also often the go-to employee when it comes to ethical concerns and training.
-Ombudsmen will provide ethical advice and keep the questions and advice confidential to ensure that they remain the person to bring questions to and protect the company’s integrity.
+• Ethical: Organizational ombudsmen are often the go-to employees for ethical concerns and training.
+They provide ethical advice and keep the questions and advice confidential to ensure they remain the people who bring questions and protect the company’s integrity.

-The daily life of an ombudsman will ebb and flow with the life of the organization.
+The daily life of an ombudsman will ebb and flow with the organization’s life.
 A day may include conducting ethical training, encouraging a manager to make a wise and equitable hiring decision, and mediating a disagreement between an employee and their manager.
-Of the options for conflict resolution specialists that this article provides, the office of an organizational ombudsman will likely provide the most variety in tasks.
+Of the options for dispute resolution specialists that this article provides, the office of an organizational ombudsman will likely provide the most variety of tasks.

 The Path to Conflict Resolution

-Many people see the value in pursuing a career involving conflict resolution, but they are not sure how to make this goal a reality.
-While there are examples of mediators and arbitrators in the news, there is very little discussion about how to become one.
-This is likely because each person that serves as a mediator, arbitrator, ombudsman, or other conflict resolution specialist arrived at their job differently.
-However, some basic steps can help someone hoping to pursue a career in conflict resolution.
+Many people see the value in pursuing a career involving conflict resolution but are unsure how to realize this goal.
+While there are examples of mediators and arbitrators in the news, there is little discussion about how to become one.
+This is likely because each person who serves as a mediator, arbitrator, ombudsman, or other conflict resolution specialist arrived at their job differently.
+However, some basic steps can help someone hoping to understand conflict resolution careers:

-1. Discovery: The first step is to discover the world of conflict resolution and pick the area that fits with one’s skill set and goals.
-Observing mediations and arbitrations, following an ombudsman, or participating in volunteer opportunities will help hone the area of conflict resolution that will fit best.
+1. Discovery: The first step is to discover the world of conflict resolution and pick the area that best suits one’s skill set and goals.
+Observing mediations and arbitrations, following an ombudsman, or participating in volunteer opportunities will help hone the area of conflict resolution that will best suit one.
 This is also where people can pick and develop a specialty if that is their goal.
-This can be earning a degree in the specific focus or working or volunteering to gain experience.
+This can be earning a degree in a specific focus, working, or volunteering to gain experience.

-2. Degree: If a career in conflict resolution is the goal, it will be likely that a person will need to earn a degree in conflict resolution.
-There are many colleges and law schools that provide training in conflict resolution.
-Some jobs, like an arbitrator, will often require law school, while jobs like mediation often involve skill-based training related specifically to mediation.
+2. Degree: If a career in conflict resolution is the goal, a person will likely need to earn a degree in conflict resolution.
+Many colleges and law schools provide training in conflict resolution.
+Some jobs, like arbitrator, will often require law school, while jobs like mediation involve skill-based training related specifically to mediation.

 3. Organization: Once a person is trained, the easiest way to find work is to join a professional organization related to mediation or arbitration.
 These organizations can assign disputes and help grow a person’s skill set and network.
 If becoming an organizational ombudsman is the goal, it is often best to begin to work with the organization in some capacity to learn the mission and begin to offer services as an ombudsman.